Most letting fees for contract-holders in Wales are banned.

 A landlord or letting agent cannot charge you fees for:

 - checking references or credit checks

-- drawing up a tenancy
+- drawing up a written occupation contract

 - viewing a property

 - inspecting a property at the end of the occupation contract.